Weimarer Fürstengruft

 How long should I spend visiting?

-A visit to the Weimarer Fürstengruft typically takes about 1-2 hours, allowing ample time to explore and reflect.
+A visit to the Weimarer Fürstengruft typically takes about one to two hours, allowing for reflection and exploration.

 Is photography allowed?